Do Go On - 343 - The Gay and Lesbian Kingdom of the Coral Sea Islands

 Next one comes from Ben Johnson.

-I've been thinking about this the short history
+I've been thinking about this, a short history of the universe.

 later disqualified for doping.